jandrieu1/GetCleanDataRunAnalysis/README.md

 # Coursera Getting and Cleaning Data
 ### Course Project: Run Analysis

-The script described below is the final outcome of Courera's "Getting and Cleaning Data" Course Project.

 The underlying dataset used for this project is based on data collected from the accelerometers from the Samsung Galaxy S smartphone.
 For a full description, please visit the following website:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones